-- If your baby is older than 3 months, has a fever and shows other symptoms, such as drowsiness or vomiting, call her pediatrician.
+- If your baby is older than 3 months, has a fever and shows other symptoms, such as drowsiness or vomiting, call their pediatrician.

 - If the fever lasts more than 3 days.
-This could mean that your baby’s immune system is compromised and she needs more help fighting the virus.
+This could mean that your baby’s immune system is compromised and they need more help fighting the virus.

 - If your little one has a high fever, above 104 degrees, call your pediatrician right away.
-This is especially important if she shows other symptoms such as trouble breathing, vomiting, or diarrhea.
+This is especially important if they show other symptoms such as trouble breathing, vomiting, or diarrhea.

 Vomiting or diarrhea:

 Vomiting or diarrhea can sometimes be signs that your baby ate something that didn’t sit well, ate too much, or they can be symptoms of another issue such as car sickness.
 Here are some guidelines if your baby is having stomach problems:

 - If the episode only occurs once, there is no need to worry.
 Give your baby something to settle their stomach, such as electrolyte solutions.
 You can buy these at any pharmacy; just make sure to buy the pediatric version.